Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques

-in contrast to the ratio $\sqrt{B_T^{(0)}/B_T^{(1)}} = 27.35$ which quickly approaches close to the asymptotic limit $21.5064...$ for larger $\Lambda_{\rm reg}$ values.
-As displayed in Table~\ref{Tab:6.3}, the radius ratios are roughly the size of the non-asymptotic values of the 1/$\sqrt{B_3}$ ratios, and are expected to follow a similar convergence pattern (although, numerically the radius ratios vary among each other) as $\Lambda_{\rm reg}\to \infty$.
-In fact, with $\Lambda_{\rm reg}=31467$~MeV, that corresponds to the second ($m=2$) excited state (the shallowest state) with the same binding energy $B^{(2)}_3=1.92$~MeV ($B^{(2)}_T=0.1$~MeV), the various ratios $r^{(1)}/r^{(0)}$ displayed in the table are seemingly closer to the asymptotic value.
-Whereas, the corresponding ratios $r^{(2)}/r^{(1)}$ still lag behind exhibiting slower convergence rates.
-Of course, it should go without mentioning that the ground state at such large cut-offs becomes so anomalously deep that the identification of the $D^0nn$ ground state as an Efimov state in low-energy EFT becomes questionable.
+In contrast, we obtain a ratio $\sqrt{S_n^{(0)}/S_n^{(1)}}=27.35$ at the same cutoff, which rapidly approaches the asymptotic limit $21.5064...$ as $\Lambda_{\rm reg}$ increases.
+As shown in Table~\ref{Tab:6.3}, the ratios of the rms radii are of the same order as the non-asymptotic $1/\sqrt{B_3}$ ratios and are expected to exhibit a similar pattern of asymptotic convergence.
+Quantitatively, however, the various radius ratios differ appreciably at a given cutoff: the ratios involving $r_{nn}$, $r_{n}$ and $r_{n-nD}$ relatively faster, whereas those associated with $r_{nD}$, $r_{D}$ and $r_{D-nn}$ display a slower approach to the asymptotic limit.
+In fact, at $\Lambda_{\rm reg}=31467$~MeV, when the separation energy for the second excited state ($m=2$)-- now the shallowest state -- is $S^{(2)}_n=0.1$~MeV ($B^{(2)}_3=1.92$~MeV), the rms radius ratios for the two deepest levels, namely $r^{(1)}_\alpha/r^{(0)}_\alpha$, as displayed in the table, are much closer to the asymptotic value than at $\Lambda_{\rm reg}=1473$~MeV.
+In contrast, the ratios $r^{(2)}_\alpha/r^{(1)}_\alpha$ still lag behind, exhibiting a noticeably slower convergence toward the asymptotic limit.
+Naturally, at such large cutoff values, the ground state becomes anomalously deep, rendering its interpretation as a physical Efimov state within the domain of a low-energy EFT increasingly questionable.